hans-thomas/valravn/docs/content/docs/Basics/services.md

         )
 ```

-First action generates `domain/api/blog/posts/-actions/mark-as-review-needed`
+First action generates `domain/api/blog/posts/-actions/marked-as-review-needed`
-path and route that to `markAsReviewNeeded` method on related controller.
+path and route that to `markedAsReviewNeeded` method on related controller.

 Second one used `withId` method that ended up to
 register `domain/api/blog/posts/-actions/{post}/make-draft` path which routes